Westpac: Westpac Pacific

 Westpac operates in seven south Pacific nations; the unit is headquartered in Sydney.
 The financial services offered include electronic banking (via online banking, ATMs and EFTPOS), deposit, loan, transaction accounts and international trade facilities to personal and business customers.
 Westpac Fiji is Westpac's Fijian operation.
 It is one of the largest banks in the country and has a 40% market share.

 Westpac Outstanding Women Awards

-Westpac recognizes numerous professional women each year who are doing exceptional work in several sectors of the Papua New Guinea economy with the Westpac Outstanding Women Awards.
+Westpac recognises numerous professional women each year who are doing exceptional work in several sectors of the Papua New Guinea economy with the Westpac Outstanding Women Awards.

 Banking Alliance for Women

 Westpac Pacific Banking is a member of the Global Banking Alliance for Women, supporting initiatives in the Pacific to help women prosper and grow.

 Reinventure

 Westpac has committed $150m to the venture capital group Reinventure with the objective to increase the impact of technology in financial markets.
 The Westpac-backed firm has invested in start-ups like BrickX, OpenAgent and CodeLingo.
 Reinventure is mandated to invest independently of Westpac, unlike venture capital strategies led by other Australian banks.